Categories

 Technology

-Includes e-commerce companies that conduct the majority of their business on the Internet, may include dot-com divisions of retail companies, etc.
+Includes companies that conduct the majority of their business online, including dot-com divisions of retail companies, etc.

 Healthcare